Optimizer choice is an empirical decision

 Summary

-The most defensible practical view is this:
+The most reliable practical view is:

-- Adam is one of the strongest and most reliable default optimizers in deep learning.
+- AdamW is the strongest and most reliable default optimizer in modern deep learning.

-- NAG and RMSProp remain serious alternatives and can outperform Adam in specific regimes.
+- SGD + Momentum / NAG and RMSProp remain serious alternatives and can outperform AdamW in specific regimes (most notably late-stage fine-tuning and certain computer-vision benchmarks).